ADI-Foundation-Labs/ADI-Stack-EN-Setup-script/README.md

    ./external-node.sh start --l1-rpc-url https://your-l1-endpoint
    ```

-   The start command prepares `CHAIN_DATA_DIR` (and its key subdirectories) with permissive permissions so the container can initialise RocksDB on the first run.
+   The start command prepares `CHAIN_DATA_DIR` (and its key subdirectories).
+   Starting the stack also launches the `cloudflared-tcp-proxy` service, which exposes the Cloudflare Access-protected replay endpoint on port `3053` inside the Docker network.

 Additional helpful commands: